Executive Pay Strategy: Big Changes

 Focus on what matters.

 Changing from a normal job seeker to a top executive means changing how you think completely.
 You must stop seeing yourself as a "talented leader" and start seeing yourself as a major investment.
 When the board looks at you, they aren't looking for someone they like; they are looking for a risk they can avoid.
-By mastering the art of signaling—using your past, your wins, and what others say about you as proof of safety—you move beyond simple "personal promotion."
+Mastering the art of signaling, using your past, your wins, and what others say about you as proof of safety, moves you beyond simple personal promotion.
 You become the only sensible choice for a company that cannot afford a mistake.
-In the end, your success relies on proving you are not just the most skilled person, but the safest bet for the company's future.
+Your success relies on proving you are not just the most skilled person, but the safest bet for the company's future.

 See Tools Now